 Lustre examination: Should show vitreous to silky lustre on fresh surfaces

-Distinguishing actinolite from similar minerals requires attention to specific details:
+Distinguishing actinolite from similar minerals:

 -